 New York, New York – it’s not just a famous song, it’s the actual location of one of the most famous cities in one of the most famous US states.

 This state, up in the North East, is home to some of the most iconic landmarks, locations and venues in the whole of the US.
 It is also very commonly seen on TV and film, meaning that there’s a good chance NYC, and its state, are the first things non-Americans think about when they imagine the USA.
-Here’s 14 interesting facts about New York, covering the city and its state.
+Here’s some fun facts about New York, covering the city and its state.

 New York is said to have been home to people since at least 10,000 BC.